by Steven Doyle

 All was good at our table.
-The burger was one of the very best I have had in a six month odyssey of burger chasing.
+The burger was one of the very best I have had in Dallas.
 As I mentioned the burgers change daily, but you may create your own.
 This one was loaded with jalapeno and bacon.
 Juicy is an understatement.
 The bread, again Empire, held our burger in place near to the last bite.
 The beef tasted like any wonderful ribeye I may have enjoyed at any of our wonderful steakhouses.
 Get a burger here.
 For no other reason than to experience the joy I have.

-The patio life is real at Parigi, even on the hottest days.
+The patio life is real at Parigi, even on the coldest days.
+Social distancing is just fine.
 You are surrounded by beautiful foliage, and of course you are supplemented by marvelous cocktails, wine, and joyful champagne.
 End your carb loading with a delicious blend of coffee for proper deplaning motivation and get after the rest of your joyful weekend.